The Transparent Factory Dresden - car manufacturing up close!

 Forest: The blue lagoon at Lake Berzdorf near Görlitz immediately comes to mind.
 If you arrive early, you can load your car not far from the lake and go swimming.

-We hope you found our experts' talk together as entertaining as it was interesting.
+We hope you found the joint shop talk by our experts both entertaining and interesting.
 Saxony has a lot to offer as an automotive location.
-The Transparent Factory in Dresden is definitely worth a visit.
-If you have any further questions on the subject, please feel free to contact frag@umschalten.de!
+The Gläserne Manufaktur Dresden is definitely worth a visit.
+If you have any further questions on this topic, please contact

 This interview was taken from SachsenEnergie's customer magazine "helle", which is published four times a year.